Credible

 8. Get a fixed rate for stable savings

 One part of refinancing is deciding between a fixed interest rate or an adjustable-rate mortgage (ARM).
-A fixed rate won’t change throughout the life of the loan.
-An ARM, on the other hand, starts with a fixed interest rate for a set period of time, typically three, five, seven, or 10 years.
+A fixed-rate won’t change throughout the life of the loan.
+An ARM, on the other hand, starts with a fixed interest rate for a set period, typically three, five, seven, or 10 years.
 Once that period ends, the interest rate can move up or down for the remainder of the loan — so there’s a chance your monthly payments will increase in the future.

 Refinancing into a fixed-rate loan will make budgeting easier and generally lead to more reliable long-term savings.